in a city that's inspired musicians, writers and artists…

 Here’s What You’ll Get:

 A three day immersive photography workshop in what’s often considered our nation’s most unique city.
-We’ll kick off with New Orleans cocktails and fine cuisine, followed by our welcome introductory photo session in the amazing Fleur de lis suite in our historic hotel in the heart of the French Quarter.
-Take advantage of your Free Bonus Session by coming early on Sunday for your personalized, one-on-one camera-settings checkup.
+We’ll kick off with New Orleans fine cuisine at one of the city’s top restaurants, followed by our welcome introductory photo slideshow.
+Take advantage of your Free Bonus Session by coming early on Monday for your camera settings checkup with Nick.
 We’ll then spend the next three days diving into the lessons, assignments, photo shoots, reviews/critiques and editing.
 We’ll work on mastering or reviewing your camera settings, lighting, composition, and many other specialized techniques and general tips.
-We’ll shoot in various locations in and around the French Quarter, Garden Distric and othe picturesque New Orleans spots.
+We’ll shoot in various locations in and around the French Quarter, Garden District and other picturesque New Orleans spots.
 Our schedule will include both classroom style and on-the-street training.
 Our itinerary will allow for flexibility to take advantage of optimum locations, time of day and light conditions (and to adjust for weather if necessary)—for viewing and photographing the unique charm of this city.
 Oh, and of course, we’ll build in time to relax by the Mississippi river with a cafe au lait and beignets at the iconic Cafe du Monde.
 You’ll leave refreshed and re-energized, with deeper photographic knowledge and skills; wonderful new photo-friends, a collection of photographs you’ll be proud of, and the confidence, creativity and control of your camera to consistently shoot the photos you’ve always dreamed of.

 My New Orleans Photography Workshop is a magical three day event that will: